 Day trip ideas Upper Peninsula Summer Vacation.

 Upper Peninsula Summer Lodging:

 The same beautiful luxury chalets and condos that you enjoy during the winter are available at substantially discounted summer lodging rental rates.

 Ski Brule offers a variety of water terrain from waters that rush around your raft, rolling and bobbing you down the river, to water terrain where the only sound is the intermittent swish of your paddle.
-An abundant variety of wildlife will be found on the 47 miles of the rivers.
+An abundant variety of wildlife will be found on the 47 miles of the river.

 A variety of locations provide summer activities.
 With 314 lakes and 900 miles of rivers, there is something for everyone.
 Some like relaxing at the beach.
-Pentoga Park, Runkle Lake Park, Ice Lake Park and Sunset Lake Park are just some of the sites that draw visitors in the Upper Peninsula summer.
+Pentoga Park, Runkle Lake Park, Ice Lake Park and Sunset Lake Park are just some of the sites that draw visitors to the Upper Peninsula during summer.
 Being at the beach or having a family picnic can be relaxing as well as offer an opportunity for groups to gather on an Upper Peninsula Summer vacation.

 The Iron River, Paint River and Brule River are just a few of the river routes for canoeists and kayakers to explore.
 Or, pick a lake and paddle to your heart’s content.

 Ski Brule staff will arrange tee times at the challenging 18-hole championship George Young Golf Course located on Chicaugon Lake.
 Or, you may want the tradition of fast, well-trapped greens at the Iron River Country Club located off of M-189.
 Both courses are within a 15-minute drive of Ski Brule Resort.